-A health and social care degree covers a range of areas and helps you develop skills to build a career in health, social care, education, charities, or public services
+Studying health and social care provides you with the skills and knowledge to build a career in a range of sectors, including health, social care, education and public services

 Job options